Employee Policies and Procedures

 Perform a temperature check every time employees come to work.

 If you find an employee is sick, provide pay for them to go home and recover.
-Employees who are not given sick leave, may come in to work because they can't afford to stay home.
-Unfortunately they can infect co-workers and customers, creating a much bigger and more costly problem.
+Employees who are not given sick leave may come to work because they can't afford to stay home.
+Unfortunately, they can infect co-workers and customers, creating a much bigger and more costly problem.